 Sage – Sage honey in local to the Southwestern Us.
 It is a thick in viscosity and very slow to crystallize.
 The light color and mild flavor are appealing.

 Enjoy as many different kinds of honey as possible.
+Raw beeswax comb is edible and there are numerous liquid varieties.
 I enjoy trying some of the ones from Europe from nectar sources not available in the US.
-Variety packs are a great way to do this.
-And, don’t forget to consider honey as a gift – it’s a great idea.